Welcome to Redeemer’s Episcopal Youth Community (EYC)!

 Throughout the year during EYC meetings and for other special occasions, we can use your help with meals for the kids and even venues for special occasions!

 Join our awesome team to make our mission trips and local events even more spectacular!
 Roles vary, so let Fr.
-David know if you are interested in helping!
+Chris know if you are interested in helping!

 We want to grow!
 Help us discern more ways for us to raise funds for trips, events, and other stuff!
 We especially need help on Youth Sunday with our “Take Stock in Youth” program!